bhnord/activities/README.md

 Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.
 <a href="https://www.thebostoncalendar.com/events/winteractive-winter-art-experience-in-downtown-boston" target="_blank">info link</a>

-### TITANIC: The Exhibition

-Real Stories, Real People, Real Artifacts.
+### Museum of Ice Cream Boston

+Exciting news alert: The Museum of Ice Cream is making its way to the Seaport on Saturday, December 14th, 2024.
-<a href="https://www.thebostoncalendar.com/events/titanic-the-artifact-exhibition-coming-to-boston" target="_blank">info link</a>
+<a href="https://www.thebostoncalendar.com/events/museum-of-ice-cream-coming-to-boston-seaport" target="_blank">info link</a>

 ### Free Live Music Spots in Boston

 Cue the drums.
 There’s no better way to spend the night than jamming out with your best friends and belting along to your favorite smash hits.
 <a href="https://www.thebostoncalendar.com/events/20-places-to-enjoy-free-live-music-in-boston-for-every-day-of-the-week" target="_blank">info link</a>

+### TITANIC: The Exhibition

+Real Stories, Real People, Real Artifacts.
+<a href="https://www.thebostoncalendar.com/events/titanic-the-artifact-exhibition-coming-to-boston" target="_blank">info link</a>

 ### Harry Potter: The Exhibition

 Harry Potter: The Exhibition is a touring experience that delights fans worldwide with authentic film props, exclusive behind-the-scenes looks, and fun interactive surprises to find.
 <a href="https://www.thebostoncalendar.com/events/harry-potter-the-exhibition-coming-to-boston" target="_blank">info link</a>

-### Museum of Ice Cream Boston

-Exciting news alert: The Museum of Ice Cream is making its way to the Seaport on Saturday, December 14th, 2024.
-<a href="https://www.thebostoncalendar.com/events/museum-of-ice-cream-coming-to-boston-seaport" target="_blank">info link</a>

 ### Boston Parks Winter Fitness

 The Boston Parks Fitness Series offers free fitness programming in Boston parks.
 <a href="https://www.thebostoncalendar.com/events/boston-parks-winter-fitness-series--2" target="_blank">info link</a>

+### RuPaul’s Drag Race

+Do you need a dose of fabulosity in your life?
+<a href="https://www.thebostoncalendar.com/events/rupaul-s-drag-race-screening--10" target="_blank">info link</a>

 ### Coffee+Crafts

 Join us every Sunday from 1pm-4pm for Coffee+Crafts!
 <a href="https://www.thebostoncalendar.com/events/coffee-crafts--26" target="_blank">info link</a>

-### RuPaul’s Drag Race

-Do you need a dose of fabulosity in your life?
+### Som Winter Farmers Market

+15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.
-<a href="https://www.thebostoncalendar.com/events/rupaul-s-drag-race-screening--10" target="_blank">info link</a>
+<a href="https://www.thebostoncalendar.com/events/somerville-winter-farmers-market--147" target="_blank">info link</a>

 ### Live Music @ Remnant Satellite

 Catch some tunes, vibes, and drinks with us!
 <a href="https://www.thebostoncalendar.com/events/free-live-music-matinee-at-remnant-satellite-in-cambridge--11" target="_blank">info link</a>

-### Som Winter Farmers Market

-15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.
-<a href="https://www.thebostoncalendar.com/events/somerville-winter-farmers-market--147" target="_blank">info link</a>

 ### Screen Printing Class

 Join us at DARK MODE’S Bow Market storefront for DIY Screenprinting night.
 <a href="https://www.thebostoncalendar.com/events/diy-screen-print-night--234" target="_blank">info link</a>

+### Rozzie Winter Farmers Mkt

+Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!
+<a href="https://www.thebostoncalendar.com/events/roslindale-winter-farmers-market--60" target="_blank">info link</a>

 ### 30+ Trivia Nights in Boston

 A little friendly competition can be good for you.
 <a href="https://www.thebostoncalendar.com/events/20-trivia-nights-in-boston-for-every-day-of-the-week-in-2022" target="_blank">info link</a>

-### Rozzie Winter Farmers Mkt

-Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!
+### Friday Night Trivia

+Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!
-<a href="https://www.thebostoncalendar.com/events/roslindale-winter-farmers-market--60" target="_blank">info link</a>
+<a href="https://www.thebostoncalendar.com/events/friday-night-trivia--41" target="_blank">info link</a>

 ### Karaoke @ Sidebar